wangby511/System-Design-Architecture-and-Infra/design-job-schedular.md

 READ 2022/03/03

+UPDATED 2022/08/01

 ## Requirements

-Be able to support immediate or task scheduling at a specified time

-Be able to handle 10,000 async tasks per second
+A job can be scheduled for one time or multiple executions (cron job) by other services/microservices.

 Be able to handle with different priority of execution of tasks - Tasks with higher priority should get executed first as possible

-Clients can query the status of a scheduled/running task
+Clients can query the status of a scheduled/running task - Results of job executions are stored and can be queried.

+## Non-Functional Requirements

+One hundred million tasks execution per day.
+Be able to handle 1,000 async tasks per second

-Highly (99.9%) available
+Highly available

+Latency - the time between the scheduled time and task starting time should be minimal.

+The same task shoule not be running multiple times at the same scheduled time.

 ## System Guarantees